sifive/freedom-e-sdk/README.md

 To ease the transition for consumers of the Legacy SDK, we've namespaced the new Freedom Metal examples behind the environment variable `BSP`.
-To use the Freedom Metal examples, you may `export BSP=mee` in your shell environment, or simply pass `BSP=mee` as an argument to your `make` invocations as you see in the following example commands.
+To use the Freedom Metal examples, you may `export BSP=metal` in your shell environment, or simply pass `BSP=metal` as an argument to your `make` invocations as you see in the following example commands.

 #### Building an Example ####